for Meniscus Surgery

 One major side effect of repeated cortisone shot treatment is degeneration of cartilage in the knee joint.
 This itself is the fact, many doctors will limit the number of cortisone shots that you are allowed to have.
 Unless you have a chronic inflammatory condition like rheumatoid arthritis, you will be limited to a maximum treatment of 4 cortisone shots to the same area of your body.
 The benefits of cortisone shots are also known to reduce after each injection that you have because your body gets used to the synthetic solution.

-(source: American Orthopaedic Soctiey for Sports Medicine and Mayo Clinic)
+American Orthopaedic Society for Sports Medicine and Mayo Clinic)

 Safe, Effective Conservative Treatment Options are Available

-If surgerical intervention is required, talk to your physican about using these same products for post-surgery recovery as you will find them to be effective for reducing post-surgery inflammation, enhancing range of motion and minimizing scar tissue growth.
+If surgical intervention is required, talk to your physician about using these same products for post-surgery recovery as you will find them to be effective for reducing post-surgery inflammation, enhancing range of motion and minimizing scar tissue growth.

 If Surgery is Required...

 The type of surgery you will have depends on the type of meniscus injury you are faced with.